Posted in: Addiction, Mental Health

 How to Get More Information About Persistence and the Recovery Process

 Continuing through the recovery process after a relapse or similar setback can be difficult.
 However, it is essential for any person wanting to live an addiction-free life to persevere through the tough times of recovery.
-This is the only way that a person can truly achieve long-term recovery.
-If you or someone you love is having a hard time with addiction recovery, please call us right now.
-Our toll-free numbers are open 24 hours a day, and our admissions coordinators are always available to talk more with you about the importance of persistence in the recovery process.
-Call us today to find out more.
+If you or someone you love is having a hard time with addiction recovery, please call us at 615-490-9376.
+Our admissions coordinators are always available to talk more with you about the importance of persistence in the recovery process and connect you to the right facility for the treatment you or your loved one may need.